Xenophobia: Australia

 This badge from 1910 was produced by the Australian Natives' Association, comprising Australian-born whites.

 The Immigration Restriction Act 1901 (White Australia policy) effectively barred people of non-European descent from immigrating to Australia.
 There was never any specific policy titled "White Australia."
 The term was invented later to encapsulate a collection of policies that were designed to exclude people from Asia (particularly China) and the Pacific Islands (particularly Melanesia) from immigrating to Australia.

 The Menzies and Holt governments effectively dismantled the policies between 1949 and 1966 and the Whitlam government passed laws to ensure that race would be totally disregarded as a component for immigration to Australia in 1973.

 The 2005 Cronulla riots were a series of race riots and outbreaks of mob violence in Sydney's southern suburb Cronulla which resulted from strained relations between Anglo-Celtic and (predominantly Muslim) Lebanese Australians.
 Travel warnings for Australia were issued by some countries but were later removed.
 In December 2005, a fight broke out between a group of volunteer surf lifesavers and Lebanese youth.
 These incidents were considered to be a key factor in a racially motivated confrontation the following weekend.
 Violence spread to other southern suburbs of Sydney, where more assaults occurred, including two stabbings and attacks on ambulances and police officers.

 On 30 May 2009, Indian students protested against what they claimed were racist attacks, blocking streets in central Melbourne.
 Thousands of students gathered outside the Royal Melbourne Hospital where one of the victims was admitted.
 In light of this event, the Australian Government started a Helpline for Indian students to report such incidents.
 The United Nations High Commissioner for Human Rights, Navi Pillay, termed these attacks "disturbing" and called for Australia to investigate the matters further.

+In tourism research

+In tourism research, xenophobia has been operationalised as tourist xenophobia, defined as a tourist's perceptual discomfort and anxiety in relation to strangers encountered at foreign destinations.
+Drawing on social and evolutionary psychology, a measurement scale for the construct was developed and validated across several studies, and scores on it were associated with a range of travel choices, among them willingness to eat local food, preference for organised group tours, purchase of travel insurance and booking through an agency.
+The construct concerns an individual traveller's response to unfamiliar people encountered while travelling, and is measured as a difference between travellers rather than as a property of destinations or populations.